-We are sincerely grateful that you have chosen to move into a Kobe Housing & Urban to follow to better enable them to enjoy a comfortable everyday life.
+We are sincerely grateful that you have chosen to move into a Kobe Residential Management Authority rental housing unit.

+This "Move-In Handbook" provides tenants with the rules and manners we would like them to follow to better enable them to enjoy a comfortable everyday life.